aroemers/crustimoney/README.md

 If it is without a namespace, `crustimoney.combinators` is assumed (so not `crustimoney.combinator-grammar`!).
 The other arguments are left as-is, except those tagged with `#crusti/parser`.
 With that tag, the data is processed again as a parser definition.

+Another possible benefit of the data-based grammar over the string-based one, is that is supports [nested grammars](#nested-recursive-grammars).

 ### EDN support